 Sarah was born and raised in New York and currently lives in Tulsa with her husband, two children, a dog, and a fish.
 In her free time, she enjoys creating beautiful, safe, and fun spaces in her home and backyard for folks to gather in the struggle for collective freedom.

 Alissa Snider joined HFO in 2022.
 Building connections in local communities and increasing access to basic human services is her passion and she hopes to be effective in her role as Hunger Outreach Program Specialist.
-She received her B.S. from the University of Central Oklahoma in Community and Public Health and is currently completing her MPA at the same university with a focus on Urban Management.
+She completed her Bachelor of Science degree in Community and Public Health and her Master of Public Administration degree with a focus on Urban Management from the University of Central Oklahoma.
 She believes that making the healthy choice the easy choice should be the goal and that equity and locally-based leadership are key aspects of a strong community.

 Abby Stainer joined Hunger Free Oklahoma in March of 2021.
 A Tulsa native, she returns home after 21 years to put her passion for training and development to work.
 Abby’s career and talents span many industries, all requiring high levels of organization, facilitation, customer service, attention to detail, and knowledge sharing.
 She is excited to implement these skills in a new arena, helping Oklahomans.

 Abby has a BA in English from Tufts University and an MA in Interior Design from Savannah College of Art and Design.